titli9830/Event-Bubbling-Concept/README.md

 ### Notes:

-This project is a simple example of Event Bubbling concept used inside Calculator.It is made using Java Script,HTML,CSS.
-This project will show how to implement Event Bubbling in your code using event-listener
+It's a simple & responsive Calculator created using Event Bubbling concept.Java Script, HTML, CSS is used to create it.
+This project will show how to implement Event Bubbling for nested elements using event-listener.

 ### Output